LairdCP/SOM60-Release-Packages/README.md

 * [Creating a custom SDK](#create-a-custom-sdk)

 ### Downloading a developer's SD card image
 Laird Linux releases include a prebuilt SD card image as a starting point for evaluating and integrating a Laird Linux release on a Laird SOM.
-For the SOM60, these prebuilt images are found on at [SOM60 release page](https://github.com/LairdCP/SOM60-Release-Packages/releases).
+For the 60 SOM, these prebuilt images are found on at [60 SOM release page](https://github.com/LairdCP/SOM60-Release-Packages/releases).
 These releases are named som60sd-laird-A.B.C.D.tar.bz2.
 These prebuilt SD card images are good for quickly testing a SOM running the latest software.

 ### Flashing a developer's SD card image
 Once the image is downloaded.
 Extract the image: